 Carpe Deum (Latin for “seize God”) is the St. Paul’s community and ministry for young adults, primarily in their 20s and 30s, but open to all.
 Carpe Deum meets weekly on Sundays at 7 p.m. following Evensong and Benediction of the Blessed Sacrament.
 The group gathers in the atrium to go out to a local bar or restaurant, or will meet in the parish for snacks, drinks, and conversation.
 Service and social activities are varied and seasonal, and determined by the membership.
 For more information or to be added to the email listserv, contact Steven Chlapecka.

-Beginning in August, Carpe Deum is partnering with St. John's Lafayette Square's Latrobe Fellowship to offer Theology on Tap.
-The group will meet monthly to eat, drink, and discuss life and spirituality.
+Carpe Deum is partnering with St. John's Lafayette Square's Latrobe Fellowship to offer Theology on Tap.
+The group meets to eat, drink, and discuss life and spirituality.
 All are welcome and parishioners are encouraged to bring friends for these evenings of fellowship.
-The first session will take place on Tuesday, August 21, 2012, at 7:00 p.m. at Bier Baron (1523 22nd Street NW).
-The group will be joined by Bishop Mark Dyer, a former Bendictine Monk who will lead a discussion on the intersections of drinking beer and holiness for Christian monks.
 More information about future Theology on Tap gatherings will be coming soon.
 If you have questions, contact Steven Chlapecka.

 Fidelitas (Latin for “faithfulness”) is the St. Paul's group for newly- and nearly-married couples (with or without children).
 The group supports parishioners in their vocation to the sacrament of marriage through a wide variety of activities, including book studies, guest lectures, happy hours, and social events.
 The group meets on a monthly basis, and newcomers are always welcome.
 For more information, contact email@example.com.